darianlee555/Health-and-Wellness-Project/README.md

-This is an **Power BI** project analysing Sleep Health and Lifestyle made from data from Kaggle.
-The point of this project is to answer crucial questions with regards to how one's health/wellness is affected by their sleep habits and lifestyle using insights from the data.
+This is an **Power BI** project analysing **Sleep Health and Lifestyle** made from data from Kaggle containing fictional participants.
+The point of this project is to answer crucial questions with regards to how the participants' health/wellness is affected by their sleep habits and lifestyle using insights from the data.

 ### Data Source